 While you typically can’t change what the other person brings to the interaction (other than previous positive interactions to build upon), you can have an influence on where you start.
 This is why it’s good to start your day on the right foot.
 For example a hug from one or more of your family members in the morning and knowing one awaits you when you return home can help start your day in a better place.
 One thing I do is timing a walk up 11 flights of stairs to the office in the morning (instead of taking the elevator).
 This helps start with a sense of accomplishment.
 Another suggestion to make your bed each morning (see video speech on that below).

 Having had my own horse and learning about horse whispering also provided a great deal of insight into how many very subtle influences impact a horse’s demeanor.
-It starts with understanding the implications of them being both flight and herd animals when they roamed the wild wary of predators.
-Knowing how much they queue off of your fear, nervousness/calm as well as your body posture and how you look at them, allowed me to move a horse around an arena with changes in posture and look.
-With time you will discover they will change directions and speed, walk towards or away from you or stand still simply queued off of subtle, non-verbal gestures.
+It starts with understanding the implications of them being both flight and herd animals.
+They once roamed the wild wary of predators.
+It helps to know how much they queue off of your fear, nervousness/calm as well as your body posture.
+Knowing this allowed me to move a horse around an arena with changes in posture and look.
+With time you discover they change direction and speed, simply queued off of subtle, non-verbal gestures.
 It offered me another perspective for interactions of all types.

 When taking a class on the various theories of psychology, the professor started by having us learn about the childhood of the psychologists.
 Knowing what shaped their personalities proved to be invaluable in understanding some of the origins of their theories.

-John Boyd’s OODA Loop and theory behind it also digs into having a full understanding of all vectors of influence coming to play in interactions.
-It was born out of his experience as a fighter pilot, but’s it’s applicable in a very generic sense as he concluded later in life.
+John Boyd’s OODA Loop and theory behind it also digs into having a full understanding of all vectors of influence.
+It was born out of his experience as a fighter pilot, but’s it’s applicable in a very generic sense.

-In Steven Covey’s The 7 Habits of Highly Effective People & the 8th Habit, he provides a great example of how differently we can perceive things if we know what happened in someone’s day before we encounter then (and conversely how little when we don’t)….
+Steven Covey provides a great example of how differently we can perceive things if we know what happened in someone’s day before we encounter then (and conversely how little when we don’t)….

 “I remember a mini-paradigm shift I experienced one Sunday morning on a subway in New York.
 People were sitting quietly – some reading newspapers, some lost in thought, some resting with their eyes closed.
 It was a calm, peaceful scene.